Icinga/icingaweb2/doc/installation.md

 [EPEL repository](http://fedoraproject.org/wiki/EPEL).
 Please make sure to enable this repository by following [these instructions](http://fedoraproject.org/wiki/EPEL#How_can_I_use_these_extra_packages.3F).

+> Please note that installing Icinga Web 2 on **RHEL/CentOS 5** is not supported due to EOL versions of PHP and
+> PostgreSQL.

 #### <a id="package-repositories-wheezy-notes"></a> Debian wheezy Notes

 The packages for Debian wheezy depend on other packages which are distributed as part of the